-Look for locals’ favorites specials, such as Burger Nights at The Palace Restaurant and Olde Tymers, or Taco Tuesday at Gazpachos, or any number of daily happy hour specials throughout town.
+Look for locals’ favorites specials, such as Burger Nights at Olde Tymers, or Taco Tuesday at Gazpachos, or any number of daily happy hour specials throughout town.
 See our tips of how and where to dine like a local in Durango, our most celebrated brunch destinations, or even our own Durango cocktail bucket list.

 Our large number of flat water lakes also provide great avenues to enjoy the sun and water.
 Rent a boat or paddleboard at Vallecito Lake, Lemon Reservoir, or Durango's newest body of water, Lake Nighthorse, for a day on the water, or hike to any number of high-altitude lakes for clear, blue water and unparalleled views!

 Besides all of the fun spring, summer, and fall bring to Durango, winter season is a perfect time to break out your skis and snowboards and head up to the mountains.

 Durango has several different options for winter sports, including skiing, snowboarding, cross-country skiing, dogsledding, snowshoeing, snowmobiling, or sledding.
 If you don’t have gear or can’t bring it along, you can rent or buy gear from several stores in town.
 You can go to Purgatory Resort (or Purg, as the locals affectionately call it!), Ski Hesperus, Wolf Creek, or Chapman Hill.